rmlmcfadden/rmlmcfadden.github.io/ion-implantation/pysrim.md

 `pysrim`, unfortunately, isn't perfect and I ran into the following issues while using it:

-- Everytime it runs, it complains that the `.yaml` file its reading isn't done safely.
-This is due to a recent change in `pyYAML` requiring a `Loader` to be specified as a `kwarg`.
+- Everytime it runs, it complains that the `.yaml` file it's reading isn't done safely.
+This is due to a recent change in `pyYAML`, requiring a `Loader` to be specified as a `kwarg`.
 There is currently a
   [merge request](https://gitlab.com/costrouc/pysrim/-/merge_requests/4) on the project's [GitLab] page (<https://gitlab.com/costrouc/pysrim>) to fix this,